-Through the Razor’s Edge Shark Cage Scholars Program and co-curricular activities, students will be prepared to start their own businesses, purchase an existing business, buy a franchise, organize the launch of new products or services, or work for an existing business and lead the development of a new division.
+Through the co-curricular activities, students participate in service projects and bi-monthly conclave meetings, build their leadership skills, and serve as student mentors.
+Shark Cage students provided with numerous mentoring and networking opportunities with business leaders, entrepreneurs, and NSU faculty members.
+Students get a glimpse into the minds of successful, high-profile entrepreneurs and business leaders in the Distinguished Lecture Series.
+They meet face-to-face and dialogue with Executives in Residence.
+They will be prepared to start their own business, purchase an existing business, buy a franchise, organize the launch of new products or services, or work for an existing business and lead the development of a new division.

-Upon completion of the program, students will demonstrate their entrepreneurial mindset and have an understanding of what it is to be part of a cutting-edge entrepreneurial program.
+Upon successfully completing the program, the Razor’s Edge Shark Cage students will demonstrate their entrepreneurial mindset; have an understanding of what it is to be part of a cutting-edge entrepreneurial program; and, receive an investment from NSU toward their own business start-up.
 Through opportunity recognition they will recognize, create, and develop ideas; evaluate those ideas against market needs; and, convert the good ideas into business opportunities and be true representatives of what NSU expects from its students—entrepreneurial leaders with a strong moral compass starting and growing socially responsible, ethical, and sustainable businesses.

 Requirements: Interested in developing and launching a business that will benefit the greater university.
 Students are required to live on campus.

 Award Amount: $22,000 ($18,000 tuition restricted, $3,500 campus housing, $500 meal plan)